-In this regard, in December 2020, there was an attempt in our Southern Kibbutz facility.
+In this regard, in December 2020, there was a theft attempt in our Southern Facility.
 The security systems at the facility worked well and prevented the incident, in addition, nearby forces of the army and the Israeli police arrived at the scene immediately after the incident began.
-No damage was caused to the facility and nothing was stolen from it.
+No damage was caused to the Southern Facility in that incident, and nothing was stolen from it.